KrishnaRauniyar/Neurotransmitter/README.md

 ### DNN Unbalanced

 Instructions on how to use the DNN (Deep Neural Network) for unbalanced data.<br>
-Make a "<results>" directory to store the results
+Make a "results" directory to store the results

 cd dnn_unbalanced<br>
 python neuro_transmitter_unbalanced.py